 Some of the best Spanish Banks and Cajas are:

 - Bank Inter - http://www.bankinter.com

 Most if not all of the banks above are worth a try.
 Most Spanish banks will have English speaking staff availalble within their branches, especially on the coast and in areas where there are more expat residents.
 From personal experience, Cajamar and Sol Bank have always been very good.

 Private Health Insurance in Spain

-For a great range of health insurance policies for expat's in Spain, please see our current range of expat health insurance products.
+For a great range of health insurance policies in English for expat's in Spain, please see our current range of expat health insurance products.